spilgames/glue/README.md

 You can read the Glue documentation on the [Glue wiki page](https://github.com/spilgames/glue/wiki).

 ### Release notes
-The Glue release notes can be found in the [Release notes document](https://github.com/spilgames/glue/blob/master/RELEASE.md).
+The Glue release notes can be found in the [release notes document](https://github.com/spilgames/glue/blob/master/RELEASE.md).